Waikato/wekaDeeplearning4j/docs/examples/classifying-your-own.md

 The dataset used in this tutorial is from the [Plant Seedlings Classification](https://www.kaggle.com/c/plant-seedlings-classification) competition on Kaggle.
 Visit the link to download the dataset.

 ### Creating the Meta ARFF File (`ImageDirectoryLoader`)
 This dataset is uses a common 'folder organised' format - images are sorted into subfolders, with the class name being the subfolder name.
-This format is intuitive and easy to work with, however, cannot be loaded directly into WEKA without further processing.
+This format is intuitive and easy to work with but cannot be loaded directly into WEKA without further processing.

 WekaDeeplearning4j now comes with the `ImageDirectoryLoader`, a simple command line tool which creates a `.arff` file from a 'folder organised' dataset.